nystudio107/craft-minify/docs/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-RC1 or later.
+This plugin requires Craft CMS 3.0.0 or later.

 ## Installation

 1. Install with Composer via `composer require nystudio107/craft-minify` from your project directory
-2. Install plugin in the Craft Control Panel under Settings > Plugins
+2. Install the plugin via `./craft install/plugin minify` via the CLI -or- in the Craft Control Panel under Settings > Plugins

 You can also install Minify via the **Plugin Store** in the Craft Control Panel.